List of companies of Nigeria

 Nigeria is a federal republic in West Africa, bordering Benin in the west, Chad and Cameroon in the east, and Niger in the north.
-Nigeria is the world's 20th largest economy, worth more than $500 billion and $1 trillion in terms of nominal GDP and purchasing power parity respectively.
+As of 2015 Nigeria has the world's 20th largest economy, worth more than $500 billion and $1 trillion in terms of nominal GDP and purchasing power parity respectively.
 It overtook South Africa to become Africa's largest economy in 2014.
 The 2013 debt-to-GDP ratio was 11 percent.
 Nigeria is considered to be an emerging market by the World Bank; it has been identified as a regional power on the African continent, a middle power in international affairs, and has also been identified as an emerging global power.
-Nigeria is a member of the MINT group of countries, which are widely seen as the globe's next "BRIC-like" economies.
-It is also listed among the "Next Eleven" economies set to become among the biggest in the world.
+Nigeria is a member of the MINT and Next Eleven groupings of countries, which are widely seen as the globe's next "BRIC-like" emerging economies.
 Nigeria is a founding member of the African Union and a member of many other international organizations, including the United Nations, the Commonwealth of Nations and OPEC.

-For further information on the types of business entities in this country and their abbreviations, see "Business entities in Nigeria".